KStone18/complete-javascript-course/READ.md

-This is my first class of javascript 2022
+This is my first class of javascript 2022 with Peter